CdrikPxL/RetroDiction/README.md

 - **sounds:** Sound files used in theme.

 ## Credits

+I am much grateful to viking for his excellent nostalgia platform set and clear silver ring logo set.
+Viking's artwork was not only aesthetically very pleasing but was very thorough as it included a very large number fo systems. much thanks to him for sharing his work with emulation community!

+I am also grateful to helpful folks in Attrcat-Mode forums and discord channel.
+Firstly thanks to andrews for creating and sharing Attract-Mode.
+Andrew also graciousoly added soem stuff in Attract-mode which I requested (additional romlist fields).

+A huge thanks to Keil Miller, my go-to person when I faced any problems in coding.
+Keil's shuffle module and leap plugin made it possible for me to design this layout the way I wanted.
+Keil also graciously expanded leap and shuffle to accomodote some requests I made.

+I am also grrateful to liquid8, his modules and plugins were very helpful and he guided me a lot in understanding and tailoring those to my needs.

+I am also grateful to other mebers of Attract-Mode community like Oomek, Jedione, progets, hermine.potter, liquid8d, zpaolo11x, kent79, calle81 & qqplayer for their help.
+I learned a lot from their discussions and their layouts.

 ### Plugins and Modules
 Following Plugins and Modules are utilized in this layout: